 - On Nov.
-22 (2009) the band performed for a packed house in Madison, CT at the Scranton Library, located at 801 Boston Post Road, in Madison.
+22 (2009) the band performed for a packed house at the Scranton Library in Madison.

 - On January 1, 2010 (New Year's Day!) the Sugarfoot Jazz Band performed from 7 to 8:30 pm at Bill's Seafood in Westbrook.

-- On February 20 (2010) the Sugarfoot Jazz Band performed at a cabaret dinner and Mardi Gras celebration for the Women's Club at Our Lady of Fatima Parish Hall, located at 382 Hope Hill Road in Wallingford.
+- On February 20 (2010) the Sugarfoot Jazz Band performed at a cabaret dinner and Mardi Gras celebration for the Women's Club at Our Lady of Fatima Parish Hall in Wallingford.
 The event was a huge success, and the band was much appreciated.

--On May 21 (2010) the Sugarfoot Jazz Band performed along with Bruce Phelps' Modern Riffs at the third annual "Jazz In The Pocket", a free jam session for high school students at the Charter Oak Center, located at 21 Charter Oak Avenue, Hartford, CT.
+-On May 21 (2010) the Sugarfoot Jazz Band performed along with Bruce Phelps' Modern Riffs at the third annual "Jazz In The Pocket", a free jam session for high school students at the Charter Oak Center, in Hartford.
 There was even some newspaper coverage by the Hartford Courant: Newspaper Article:

 - On June 26, 2010 the Sugarfoot Jazz Band performed for a large and very enthusiastic audience at the Hot Steamed Jazz Festival in Essex.